-However, in the past few years it has been more challenging for first time buyers to get a mortgage without a large deposit.
+In the past few years it has been more challenging for first time buyers to get a mortgage without a large deposit.
 Many lenders require a minimum deposit of between 15 per cent and 25 per cent of the property value, although the government’s updated Help to Buy schemes aim to make mortgages available to those who save through a Help to Buy ISA or Lifetime ISA.

-The first step in looking to buy a home should always involve information gathering.
+Understanding your mortgage options is one of the best things you can do.
 To understand what you can and cannot afford, speak to lenders about their lending policies to find out about their deposit requirements and how much you are likely to be able to borrow based on your income.
 As an alternative to approaching separate lenders directly, you might prefer to use a mortgage broker, who can search all the deals on the market and provide advice on which lender and mortgage are right for you.

 Cutting out the ‘extras’